Step into the world of seamless event planning and boosted sales with MICE โ the number one software in the industry.

 Tip: Prepare a quotation template for each event type.
 After all, a quotation for a wedding looks different from one for a meeting.

-The purpose of the request widget is that the client can submit a request via your website and immediately create a first draft of his/her event, which then arrives in your back office as a fully filled in event.
+The purpose of the request tool is that the client can submit an event request via your website and immediately create a first draft of his/her event, which then arrives in your back office as a fully filled in event.
 It is always a non-binding request.
 The request widget does not show availability, unlike a booking widget (which regularly leads to conversion loss if there is no available offer).
-Learn more about setting up the request module

 8. Invite colleagues